 We work with natural and recycled materials with a focus on sustainable methods of production, and this shapes our collections.
 We see the beauty in natural materials, from golden hemp and jute to sustainable mango wood.
 We make use of the waste leftover from other industries, including cotton from discarded t-shirts, recycled glass, metals, and textiles.
 Recycling allows us to create new and beautiful products.
 We allow the natural character and texture of the raw materials to speak for themselves.

-There is still a lot more work to do but we are committed to doing better and working hard towards our goals.
+There is more work to do but we are committed to doing better and working hard towards our goals.

 We celebrate the handmade process using low impact methods to create our collections.
 The relationship between an artisan and a beautiful handmade piece creates a story, which makes each product not a mass market item, but an individually crafted piece.
 The traditional skills used by our suppliers have been handed down from generation to generation.
 We value this ae-old knowledge and hope to help keep it alive.
 We love the character in each item, and believe it is the unique handmade nature of our products that provides our point of difference.